 With hospitals conducting treatments and intensive research to a great number of lives, everyone plays a crucial role.
 However, with the outdated system of pagers as well as unauthorized social media platforms, the miscommunication caused can create misalignment in information.

-One of the features I had the opportunity to create is Role-Based Availability (RBA), a personalized directory, guiding medical residents to find and steer the best-suited information to the right available person.
+To increase user acquisition, one feature I designed is Role-Based Availability (RBA), a personalized directory, guiding medical residents to steer the best-suited information to the right available person.

 "The worst feeling is knowing you had a chance to save a patient’s life if you just simply knew who to contact and where they were"